Ivaniš Berislavić: Life

 The defence of the southern border of the Kingdom of Hungary was handled by Berislavić as despot, with the support of Stevan, Marko and Petar Jakšić, Stjepan Bradač, and the armed forces of Belgrade and Šabac.

 His son, Stefan, had the title of "Serbian Despot" until his defeat in battle against the Ottomans in 1535.

 Berislavić received the former appanage of Jovan, which the Hungarians had confiscated upon his death.
 His residence was at Kupinik, in Srem.

 Berislavić was also named the "Ban of Jajce" in 1511, replacing Baltazar Alapić.

 He took an oath to secure the southern borders of Hungary and to be loyal to his people.
-He also had a seat at Brod on the Sava, from where he watched his cities in Srem and Slavonia, including Jajce Banovina.
+He also had a seat at Brod on the Sava, from where he watched his cities in Srem and Slavonia, including Banovina of Jajce.

 Because his duties involved a significant effort as well as financial cost, he repeatedly asked the Hungarian King to remove him from service as Ban of Jajce in 1513, and the King complied on 25 May.
 This was the last mention of him alive, and he is assumed to have died in 1514, because his wife despot Jelena is mentioned as the Lord of the Despot's military forces.